Microbes Control Illness & Aging

 The built environment appears to be more of a waiting room for these potentially harmful bacteria until better conditions are present.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4080534/

-In a well-maintained and well-designed building, microbes lack needed moisture and food to eat and grow.
+In a well-maintained and well-designed building, microbes lack needed moisture and food to grow.

-The microbes are surviving — but not thriving.
-They’re hanging on for better conditions.
+The microbes are surviving — but not really thriving.
+They’re hanging on, waiting for better conditions.

-What might “better conditions” look like for a microbe?
-Where might they go?
+So what might “better conditions” look like for a microbe?

 Your Room, But “Its” Microbes